Mario Sturzo: Priesthood

-In 1887, at the age of 26, returned to the seminary in Caltagirone and September 21, 1889, was ordained a priest by Xavier Gerbino, previously the Bishop of Piazza Armerina.
+In 1887, at the age of 26, returned to the seminary in Caltagirone, and on September 21, 1889, was ordained a priest by Xavier Gerbino, previously the Bishop of Piazza Armerina.

 He was rector of the seminary of Caltagirone in 1890-1891 and among his pupils was his brother Luigi, whom he helped to reach priesthood.
-He was later appointed canon of the Cathedral of Caltagirone and then vicar general.
+He was later appointed canon of the Cathedral of Caltagirone, and then vicar general.
 In 1894 he coordinated the work of the first diocesan synod.
 In his priestly activity he collaborated with his brother Louis to promote the Catholic movement Calatino.
 In 1895 the first interparochial committee of organization of congresses in St. George's parish, with the youth section “St. Philip Neri”, the workers section, St. Joseph" and the agricultural section, “St. Isidor”.
 In 1897 he collaborated in the redaction of the Catholic movement Calatino review, “The Cross of Constantine”, in which he published three novels of the popular-moralistic character with the pseudonym Eneleo in the appendix.
 Moreover, he wrote 27 sketches which highlight his initial inclination for Christianity embodied in the story.